COVID-19 - Funeral Update

 To assist us in creating a safe space in our funeral homes for all of the families we serve, whether you need to discuss funeral arrangements, you are visiting a loved one in our care, or you wish to discuss a memorial or pre-need funeral arrangements, we would ask that you contact our office by telephone prior to your visit.

-If you have any queries, please don’t hesitate to call us and we’ll do our best to answer your question.
+If you have any queries, please don’t hesitate to call us and we’ll do our best to answer your questions.

 And please, stay healthy and well.